-Brewpal takes place on the 4th Tuesday of each month at 5pm at a rotating location around Portland.
-This month (April 28), will be in NW Portland at the Lucky Lab at 1945 NW Quimby St (not to be confused with the SE location where we met in February).
+3. Brewpal takes place on the 4th Tuesday of each month at 5pm at the Lucky Lab in NW Portland (1945 NW Quimby St, Portland, OR 97209).
 We meet, work on our projects, and ask questions of our neighbors with no formal agenda.

 No need to RSVP, the meetings are open to all.

 This month's Portland Drupal User Group will take place at Metal Toad (522 SW 5th Ave.
 Ste 400) from 6pm - 8pm.
 Pizza and beverages will be provided.